Random-sketching Techniques to Enhance the Numerical Stability of Block Orthogonalization Algorithms for s-step GMRES

 To enhance the numerical stability of the above block orthogonalization schemes and of the overall $s$-step GMRES solver, we integrate random sketching techniques.
-Theoretical studies of such randomized schemes for the intra-block orthogonalization have been established in two recent papers~\cite{Balabanov:2022,Higgins:2023}.
+Theoretical studies of such randomized schemes for the intra-block orthogonalization have been established in two recent papers~\cite{Balabanov:2022,Higgins:2025}.
 We extend these studies to develop randomized BCGS2 schemes that generate the blocks of basis vectors whose overall orthogonality errors are bounded by machine epsilon.
 We have initially presented our preliminary results of the current paper at the SIAM Conference on Parallel Processing for Scientific Computing (SIAM PP), 2024~\cite{siampp:2024}.

-Our main contributions are: \begin{itemize} \item We integrate random sketching techniques into BCGS2 such that overall orthogonalization error is on the order of machine precision in both one-stage and two-stage frameworks as long as the corresponding block vectors are numerically full-rank.
+Our main contributions are: \begin{itemize} \item We integrate random sketching techniques into BCGS2 such that overall orthogonalization error is on the order of machine precision in both one-stage and two-stage frameworks as long as each of the corresponding block of $s+1$ and $\widehat{s}+1$ vectors are numerically full-rank, respectively.

-\item We present numerical results to demonstrate the improved numerical stability using random sketching techniques (to pre-process the basis vectors) compared to the state-of-the-art deterministic algorithms (BCGS2 with CholQR).
+\item We present numerical results to demonstrate the improved numerical stability using random sketching techniques (to pre-process the basis vectors) compared to the state-of-the-art deterministic algorithms (BCGS2 with CholQR2).

-\item We implement Gaussian and Count sketching, and its combination, Count-Gauss sketching~\cite{Woodruff:2014}, for the $s$-step GMRES in Trilinos~\cite{trilinos-website}, which is a collection of open-source software packages for developing large-scale scientific and engineering simulation codes.
+\item We implement Gaussian and Count sketching, and its combination, Count-Gauss sketching~\cite{Woodruff:2014}, for the $s$-step GMRES in Trilinos~\cite{Trilinos:2005,trilinos-website}, which is a collection of open-source software packages for supporting large-scale scientific and engineering simulation codes.
 Trilinos software stack allows the solvers, like $s$-step GMRES, to be portable to different computer architectures, using a single code base.
 In particular, our implementation of the random-sketching is based solely on standard distributed-memory linear algebra kernels (GEMM and SpMM), which are readily available in vendor-optimized libraries.

 \item We study the performance of the block orthogonalization and $s$-step GMRES on the Perlmutter supercomputer at National Energy Research Scientific Computing (NERSC) center.
 Our performance results on up to 64 NVIDIA A100 GPUs show that random sketching has virtually no overhead to enhance the numerical stability of the one-stage BCGS2.
 Although it has a higher overhead due to the larger sketch size required for the two-stage algorithm, the overhead became less significant as we increased the number of MPI processes.
 For example, the overhead was about 1.49$\times$ on 1 node, while it was about 1.19$\times$ on 16 nodes. \end{itemize}